Earth Economics: History

 Earth Economics was established as a non-profit IRS 501(c)(3) tax exempt, public charity in March 2006.
-Prior to this program activities were managed as the Asia-Pacific Environmental Exchange (APEX), a project of The Tides Center.
+Prior to this program activities were managed as the Asia-Pacific Environmental Exchange (APEX), launched in 1997 as a project of The Tides Center.

-Earth Economic's research and advocacy work since then has focused on the value that natural systems have in providing food, water, flood risk reduction, climate stabilization, and other benefits.
+Earth Economic's research and advocacy work since then has focused on the value that natural systems have in providing food, water, flood risk reduction, climate stabilisation, and other benefits.
 This work has been used to establish the value of watersheds and new funding mechanisms for maintaining natural capital.

-Earth Economics has a track record of working alongside NGOs, businesses, and governmental organizations to inform investment and shift local and international policy in ways that account for the benefits of ecosystem services.
+Earth Economics has a track record of working alongside NGOs, businesses, and governmental organisations to inform investment and shift local and international policy in ways that account for the benefits of ecosystem services.
 Since 2013, Earth Economics has been working to incorporate ecosystem services in federal benefit-cost analysis and accounting practices.